emqx/emqx-docs/en_US/access-control/authn/mnesia.md

 Now we can click **Create** to finish the setting.

-## Configure with configuration items
+## Configure with Configuration Items

-You can also configuration items for the configuration.
-For detailed steps, see [authn-builtin_db:authentication](../../configuration/configuration-manual.md#authn-builtin_db:authentication).
+You can also configuration items for the configuration. <!--For detailed steps, see [authn-builtin_db:authentication](../../configuration/configuration-manual.md#authn-builtin_db:authentication).-->

 Example: